Sindhi

 Consonant sounds to characters

-The right-hand column shows the various joining forms.
+The right-hand side of each item shows various joining forms.

 Joining forms